November 06, 2023 8 min read

 Frankincense Rivae

-Also known as Ogden Frankincense, Boswellia Rivae is one of my favourites Frankincense types.
-It grows mostly in the Somali Region of Ethiopia and has a lovely, sweet, and spicy aroma.
+Also known as Ogden Frankincense, Boswellia Rivae is one of my favourite Frankincense types.
+It grows only in the Somali Region of Ethiopia and has a lovely, candy-sweet, and spicy aroma.
 The tree yields 2-3 different types/colours of resin, but the black is most often found in commerce.
-You can learn about my visit with the Frankincense collectors in the Somali Region of Ethiopia Here and purchase Frankincense Rivae in the shop here

 Frankincense Neglecta

 Frankincense Neglecta is often soft, pliable and almost tar-like when fresh and forms large lumps in the collector's bags due to the desert heat.
-It has less sweetness than Frankincense Rivae and notes of Fir.
-Frankincense neglecta grows mainly in Kenya and Western Ethiopia.
-I prepared an oil extract from Frankincense Neglecta resin to address anxiety and tightness of the chest.
+It has less sweetness than Frankincense Rivae and has notes of Balsam Fir.
+Frankincense Neglecta grows mainly in Kenya and Western Ethiopia.
+I prepare an oil extract from Frankincense Neglecta resin to address anxiety and tightness of the chest.

-As implied by the species name, this resin causes a lot of confusion since it is actually a member of the Myrrh family.
+As implied by the species name, this resin causes a lot of confusion since it is actually a member of the Myrrh family and not a Frankincense.
 However, its aromatic profile and chemical composition are much closer to Frankincense than Myrrh.
-For this reason, it is named Kenyan Frankincense in the past C. Confusa was mixed in with Frankincense Neglecta resin by collectors.
-However, now that it has been identified as a unique aromatic resin, one can find it and its essential oil in the international market, As indicated by its name, Kenyan Frankincense grows mainly in Northern Kenya.
-Purchasing C. confusa resin and essential oil helps broaden the income of the women of semi-nomadic pastoralist tribes that purchase food and medicine for their families with the money from resin collection.
-It often takes them a full day to collect 1 kilogram of tree resin!
-For more information on Commiphora confusa, the Myrrrh that is a Frankincense please see my post Here.
-You can find the essential oil of C. confusa in the shop here.
+For this reason, it is named Kenyan Frankincense.
+In the past, C. Confusa was mixed in with Frankincense Neglecta resin by collectors since they look similar.
+However, now that it has been identified as a unique aromatic resin, one can find it and its resin and essential oil in the international market, As indicated by its name, Kenyan Frankincense grows mainly in Northern Kenya.

 The Exotics